ZacharyCeolin/gym-member-dataset/README.md

 # Gym Member Dataset Analysis

-This repository contains a series of Jupyter notebooks analyzing a gym membership dataset.
+This repository contains a series of Jupyter notebooks analyzing the ['Gym Members Exercise Dataset'](https://www.kaggle.com/datasets/valakhorasani/gym-members-exercise-dataset) by Vala Khorasani on Kaggle.
 The analysis is split across three notebooks, each focusing on a different stage of the data exploration and visualization process.

 ## 📂 Notebooks Overview